 Easy Falafel Spice Mix

 • 1/2 part Cumin powder

-However, this spice blend is also great with tons of other meals and even snacks like popcorn.
-You can use it to marinate homemade tofu and other proteins, or sprinkle some into grains along with some butter, etc.
+However, this spice blend is also great with many other meals and even snacks like popcorn.
+You can use it to marinate homemade tofu and other proteins or sprinkle some into grains along with some butter, etc.

+Easy Falafel Spice Mix